Sparse tree-based clustering of microbiome data to characterize microbiome heterogeneity in pancreatic cancer: Case study: tumor microbiome heterogeneity in pancreatic cancer

-Our model also identifies 40 phylogenetic tree nodes that drive the clustering of the samples.
-Figure \ref{featureSelection} shows the selected tree nodes with red color, the majority of which were also identified in \citet{RiquZhan19}.
-The original paper showed the predominance of Clostridia in STS patients and Alphaproteobacteria in LTS patients at the class level, while our method shows that the two corresponding phyla, Firmicutes and Proteobacteria, are differential across clusters with posterior probability greater than $95\%$. \citet{RiquZhan19} identified the species Bacillus clausii as predictive of survivorship, and our method selects the genus it belongs to as a relevant feature.
-Some of the taxa identified by MFMDTM and \citet{RiquZhan19} were discovered by other previous research on PDAC.
-For example, \cite{FarrZhan12} identified that the abundance of the genus Corynebacterium is lower in PDAC patients than healthy individuals, while our method specifically points out that the sequence allocation probability at the family Corynebacteriaceae is differential across clusters. \cite{GellBarz17} discovered that Proteobacteria producing cytidine deaminase are most associated with pancreatic cancer and our model identified several features under the phylum Proteobacteria, including the family Porphyromonadaceae and Enterobacteriaceae.
-In addition, MFMDTM identifies features that have not been thoroughly discussed in pancreatic cancer literature before, such as the order Rhizobiales, which was found in higher abundance among patients with Helicobacter pylori-negative intestinal metaplasia than those with Helicobacter pylori-negative chronic superficial gastritis or cancer \citep{ParkLee19}.
+Our model can also identify nodes in the taxonomic tree that drive the clustering of the samples.
+Figure \ref{featureSelection} shows the nodes with high posterior inclusion probabilities in red, the majority of which were also identified in \citet{RiquZhan19}.
+The original paper showed the predominance of Clostridia in short-term survivors and Alphaproteobacteria in long-term survivors at the class level, while our method shows that the two corresponding phyla, Firmicutes and Proteobacteria, are differential across clusters with posterior probability greater than $95\%$. \citet{RiquZhan19} identified the species \textit{Bacillus clausii} as predictive of survivorship, and our method selects the genus it belongs to as a relevant feature.
+Some of the taxa identified our analysis using MFMDTM and the analysis by \citet{RiquZhan19} were discovered by previous research on PDAC.
+For example, \cite{FarrZhan12} found that the abundance of the genus \textit{Corynebacterium} is lower in PDAC patients than in healthy individuals, while our method specifically points out that the allocation probability for the family Corynebacteriaceae is differential across clusters. \cite{GellBarz17} discovered that Proteobacteria producing cytidine deaminase are most associated with pancreatic cancer and our model identified several features under the phylum Proteobacteria, including the families \textit{Porphyromonadaceae} and \textit{Enterobacteriaceae}.
+In addition, MFMDTM identifies features that have not been thoroughly discussed in the pancreatic cancer literature before, such as the order Rhizobiales, which was found in higher abundance among patients with Helicobacter pylori-negative intestinal metaplasia than those with Helicobacter pylori-negative chronic superficial gastritis or cancer \citep{ParkLee19}.

-Compared with the LEfSe method used in the original paper, which tends to select nested features, our method can identify the exact taxonomic level at which clusters are different.
-For completeness, we plot the heatmap of the conditional probability of allocating a sequence to child nodes for selected nodes (Supplement Figure S6) and the PCoA plot of the samples colored by the cluster assignment derived from the posterior of MFMDTM (Supplement Figure S7).
+Compared with the LEfSe method used in the original paper for differential abundance analysis \cite{lefse}, which tends to select nested features, our method can identify the exact taxonomic level at which clusters are different.
+For completeness, we plot a heatmap showing the conditional probability of allocating a count to each child node for each selected parent node (Supplementary Figure S3) and a principal coordinate analysis (PCoA) plot of the samples colored by the MFMDTM cluster assignment (Supplement Figure S4).